yiptool/yip/README.md

 File `not_nacl_and_tizen.cpp` will be compiled on all platforms, expect Google PNaCl and Samsung Tizen.

+It is possible to specify additional options per source file.
+Options are specified after the file name in the form of `name = value` pairs enclosed into curly braces:

+      sources {
+         file.c { type = source/objective-c }
+      }

+Supported options are:

+* Option `type` allows to override type of the file.
+This allows, for example, to compile file with the `.c` extension as a `.cpp` file.

 ### Preprocessor definitions

 Preprocessor definitions for C family of languages could be specified using